Zaid-Safadi/DICOMcloud/README.md

 # DICOMcloud
-DICOMcloud is an open source DICOMweb server that implements RESTful services in DICOM part 13
+DICOMcloud is an open source DICOMweb server that implements RESTful services in DICOM part 18

-*Project code is still being uploaded.
-There are multuiple .NET projects involved in this and I am uploading as I get them ready...*

 # Demo
 I'm maintining an online version of the server currently hosted at: